Studying Your Department: Where to Start and How to Gather Data

 2. Assess the output of your highest-performing employees against the output of your team.

-By finding out how many trays your team completes per shift and comparing it against how many your high performers complete on their own, you can begin identifying ways to optimize the way tasks get completed across the department.
+Determine how many trays your team completes per shift and compare it to the number completed by your high performers.
+This allows you to start identifying ways to optimize task completion across the department.

 Quality assurance